sapphiredev/utilities/packages/ratelimits/README.md

 ## Features

 -   Written in TypeScript
--   Bundled with Rollup so it can be used in NodeJS and browsers
+-   Bundled with esbuild so it can be used in NodeJS and browsers
 -   Offers CommonJS, ESM and UMD bundles
 -   Fully tested